VinayLR15/kasparro-backend-vinay-l-r/README.md

-﻿Kasparro - Backend & ETL Systems
+# Kasparro - Backend & ETL Systems

 **Project Overview**
 - **What**: A production-grade backend and ETL system that ingests crypto asset data (APIs + CSV), stores raw payloads, normalizes assets, and exposes a FastAPI for querying and observability.